• pediatric stroke is increasingly being recognized as an important cause of morbidity and mortality

 Digital subtractive angiography

-• can be considered when the cause of the infarction is unclear from non-invasive imaging studies, and when high clinical suspicion of an arteriopathy remains
+• can be considered when the cause of the infarction is unclear from non-invasive imaging studies and when there is a high clinical suspicion of a medium to small-sized arteriopathy

 • it has better sensitivity for aneurysms, vasculopathies involving medium-small vessels, or other structural vascular disorders